Alma Thorpe: Achievements

 Inspired by her mother, Edna, Thorpe joined community leaders such as Geraldine Briggs and Margaret Tucker in protests for Aboriginal rights.
 In 1972, she was involved in setting up the Aboriginal Tent Embassy.

 In 1973, together with her mother and co-founder Bruce McGuinness, she helped to establish the Victorian Aboriginal Health Service (VAHS) to help the Aboriginal community with their health and wellbeing.
 Through her communist connections, she had been able to enter China and observe the 'barefoot doctors' program; from this experience came her concept of the Aboriginal Health Worker.
 According to McGuinness, "Without Alma Thorpe there wouldn't have been a health service".

 Thorpe also set up the Yappera Children's Service to provide childcare, and in 1977, a youth club and gym, later renamed Melbourne Aboriginal Youth Sport and Recreation (MAYSAR).

 Current positions

 As of 2019, she is Elder in Residence at the Institute of Koorie Education at Deakin University and continues her work with MAYSAR.

 Recognition

-For all of her hard work in the Aboriginal community she was made a lifetime member of the Aborigines Advancement League.
+As a reward for her efforts in the Aboriginal community, she was made a lifetime member of the Aborigines Advancement League.